damin-acad/damin-acad.github.io/_posts/2025-12-30-year-of-firsts.md

 Looking back at the list of firsts, here's what stands out: attending conferences taught me more than publishing papers.
 Running user studies taught me more than reading about methodology.
 Teaching forced clearer thinking than any writing exercise.

 But all of that required being there.
 Japan for CHI.
 Amsterdam for CHIWORK.
 Sweden for ecosystems.
-UK for US8.
+Doha for US8.
 France for work.
 Finland for research.
 Each location represented immersion in thinking I couldn't access remotely.
 Each trip forced engagement with perspectives that don't exist in your home institution's echo chamber—whichever home institution you happened to be operating from that week.

 The countless hours in transit became part of the work itself.
 Research doesn't happen only at desks.
 It happens in conversations after conference sessions, in hotel rooms rewriting papers based on hallway feedback, in airport lounges catching up on work that accumulated while you were physically elsewhere.